jillesvangurp/es-kotlin-client/manual/coroutines.md

 ## Asynchronous search

-The search API is very similar; except for the returned AsyncSearchResults.
+The asynchronous search API is very similar; except for the returned AsyncSearchResults.
 The results make use of the `Flow` api in the Kotlin Co-Routines library.

 ```kotlin